farTooOld/3D_STEP-Colorizer-App/README.md

 Note: All files are Saved to the App's location.

 # TIP's:
-•See Examples of changing color on non-included STEP files •Learn to add the STEP file to your Footprint and how to properly take advantage of Kicad' ability to setup multiple 3D-Models (STEP files) for a Footprint and how to Update PCB with/without affecting particular/all Footprints
+See Examples of changing color on non-included STEP files.

+Learn to add the STEP file to your Footprint and how to properly take advantage of Kicad' ability to setup multiple 3D-Models (STEP files) for a Footprint and how to Update PCB with/without affecting particular/all Footprints